d3ska/angular-google-api-locations-frontend/README.md

 # Locations using Google maps

-The application shows the closest restaurants on the maps, from the place where we clicked.

-Its frontend of that app in Angular.
+The Angular frontend of the application, which has a backend built on Spring Boot, presents a map showing the nearest restaurants based on the user's click location.

 ![](images/image1.png)
 ![](images/image2.png)